sftcd/openssl/esnistuff/lighttpd.md

 That log line includes the requesting IP address for now.

+## Some OpenSSL deprecations

+On 20191109 I re-merged my nginx fork with upstream, and then built against the latest OpenSSL.
+I had to fix up a couple of calls to one now-deprecated OpenSSL function (``SSL_CTX_load_verify_locations``).

 ## Further improvement

 - The check as to whether or not ESNI keys need to be re-loaded happens with